-A few months ago I made this DIY dog sign with photo after we lost our sweet Maddie.
-She was a 14.5 year old German Short Haired Pointer that we said goodbye to right before Christmas.
+A few months ago I made this DIY wood dog sign with a photo after we lost our sweet Maddie.
+She was a 14.5 year old German Short-Haired Pointer that we said goodbye to right before Christmas.
 She was our first baby.
 My husband and I got her even before we were married and we took her everywhere before we had kids.
 I even have a whole photo album of just her (up until kids were born!).
 I wanted to have something prominent in our house that we would see everyday, so this is what I came up with:

 This was my first time trying transferring a picture to wood and I think it would have come out better on a lighter piece of wood.
 I have since done a few more and the lighter wood definitely looks sharper but I am happy with how this came out!

 Materials for DIY Wood Dog Sign with Transferred Picture

 First you will need to cut out your design onto vinyl.
 You will be using it as a stencil so weed out the lettering.
 Then attach the vinyl to the wood with transfer tape.
 I use the hinge method to apply large designs.
 You can click here to read more in depth instructions on applying vinyl with the hinge method.

 After you peel the transfer paper off and the vinyl is pressed down well, I put a coat of regular mod podge around the edges of the letters to help prevent bleeding under.